codeyourinfra/codeyourinfra/unarchive_from_url_param/README.md

 # Unarchive different remote files in different target servers

+This solution is explained in detail in the Codeyourinfra project blog post [How to unarchive different files in different servers in just one shot](http://codeyourinfra.today/how-to-unarchive-different-files-in-different-servers-in-just-one-shot).
+Check it out!

 ## Problem

 You have a bunch of servers and quite often you have to manually extract in each one a specific compressed file.
 It works well when there's not too many servers to change, but such task becomes really boring and even error-prone when it reaches, say, a hundred servers or more.
 How can it be done in scale?